You’ll get a bill when you’ve filed your tax return. If you filed online you can view this:

 - in your final tax calculation - it can take up to 72 hours after you’ve submitted your return for this to be available in your account

-You may need your tax calculation (known as a ‘SA302’), eg if you’re self-employed and applying for a mortgage.
+You may need your tax calculation (known as a ‘SA302’), for example if you’re self-employed and applying for a mortgage.

 Understanding your bill